Ced earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

-The Ten Courts of Hell (十殿阎罗)
+The Chinese Ten Courts of Hell (十殿阎罗)

-This is caused by the two commonest names for the Chinese version of hell.
-Sometimes it is 十八层地狱 (shi ba cen di yu), or the Eighteen Levels of Hell.
+This is caused by the two commonest names for the Chinese version of hell being contradictory.
+Sometimes it is 十八层地狱 (shi ba cen di yu), or the Eighteen Layers of Hell.
 Other times, it is 十殿阎罗 (shidian yan luo), or the Ten Courts of Hell.

 In this article, we take a look at the Ten Courts of Hell version.
-Like Dante’s Inferno, wrongdoings in mortal life result in very specific punishment here.
-The Ten Courts in turn are overseen by ten esteemed and feared judges/kings of the dead.
+Like Dante’s Inferno, wrongdoings in mortal life result in very specific punishments here.
+The Ten Courts of Hell, in turn, are overseen by ten esteemed and feared judges/kings of the dead.

-Going to the Ten Courts of Hell
+Visiting the Ten Courts of Hell

 In his story, Dante Alighieri went through some pretty arduous experiences before reaching Hell.
 Luckily for us, the Chinese Ten Courts of Hell is far easier to visit.
-A version conveniently exists in the south of Singapore, in the heart of a largely ignored statue park named Haw Par Villa.
+A version conveniently exists in the south of Singapore, at the heart of a largely ignored statue park named Haw Par Villa.

 Court 1: The Court of King Qinguang (秦廣王)

 Somewhat like Minos in Dante’s Inferno, King Qinguang differentiates the good from the evil by rigorously assessing past deeds.
 The good and virtuous then cross over a golden or silver bridge to reach paradise, while the wicked are dragged to face a magical mirror to confirm their sins.

 Court 2: The Court of King Chujiang (楚江王)

 A curiosity here.
 The concept of a large “pool of blood” in hell exists in other cultures too.
 For example, in Dante’s Inferno.
-Is this purely coincidence?
+Is this pure coincidence?
 Or perhaps it is a hint at actual existence?
-Best be careful with your conduct at sacred places from now on.
+Best be careful with your conduct in sacred places from now on.

 Court 3: The Court of King Songdi (宋帝王)

 Here, the ungrateful, the disrespectful, and those who had escaped from prison are punished by having their hearts ripped out by gleeful imps.
-Next to them, drug addicts, drug traffickers, tomb robbers and unrest inciters are locked to red hot copper pillars to be grilled alive.
+Next to them, drug addicts, drug traffickers, tomb robbers, and unrest inciters are chained to red-hot copper pillars to be grilled alive.

 Court 4: The Court of King Wuguan (五官王)

 Based on his portfolio, King Wuguan appears to be the patron god of all taxmen and business investors.
-He owns a huge mortar, in which tax dodgers, rent dodgers and business crooks are pounded to bits by spiky pestles.
+He owns a huge mortar, in which tax dodgers, rent dodgers, and business crooks are pounded to bits by spiky pestles.

-The City of Unnatural Death, wangsi cheng (枉死城), is also in King Wuguan’s court.
+The City of Unnatural Death, wangsi cheng (枉死城), is within King Wuguan’s court too.
 This walled city accommodates those who died unnaturally or unjustly, so that they can view the sufferings of their enemies before proceeding to their own punishments or reincarnation.

 Court 5: The Court of King Yanluo (阎罗王)